Conference 2022 speakers

 Hannah has been CEO of Governors for Schools since January 2020, having joined the organisation in 2017 to manage the development of operations.
 After starting her career as a primary teacher, Hannah moved into the recruitment field, managing the UK operations of an in-house agency.
 She brings 20 years’ experience in this area to Governors for Schools, where she focuses on expanding our reach across England and Wales.
 Hannah is currently Chair of governors at a primary school in Essex.

-Join Hannah on 28th September at 4:45pm for the session 'Whitepaper takeaways: Developing an action plan for your board'.
+Hannah presented on 28th September at 4:45pm for the session 'Whitepaper takeaways: Developing an action plan for your board'.

 Head of Recruitment Operations at Teach First